Attending services for the first time?

 Attending with Kids?

-- We have an All-YoUUth (middle school and high school) meeting each week at 10:00 am that is available both virtually or in-person.
-You can email our Youth Programs Coordinator, Alana Rodriguez at email@example.com if you would like more information or to attend.
+- We have an All-YoUUth (middle school and high school) meeting each week at 10:00 am.
+You can email our Youth Programs Coordinator, Alana Rodriguez at firstname.lastname@example.org if you would like more information or to attend.

 After the Service